ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### copy_combined_failure_criteria(source)

-Copy a Combined Failure Criteria Definition
+Copy a Combined Failure Criteria Definition.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of Combined Failure Criteria Definition
+  New instance of Combined Failure Criteria Definition.

 <a id="compolyx.Model.copy_edge_set"></a>

 #### copy_edge_set(source)

-Copy an edge set
+Copy an edge set.
 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.

 * **Returns:**
-  New instance of edge set
+  New instance of edge set.

 <a id="compolyx.Model.copy_element_set"></a>

 #### copy_element_set(source)

-Copy a element set
+Copy an element set.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of element set
+  New instance of element set.

 <a id="compolyx.Model.copy_field_definition"></a>

 #### copy_field_definition(source)

-Copy a FieldDefinition
+Copy a FieldDefinition.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of FieldDefinition
+  New instance of FieldDefinition.

 <a id="compolyx.Model.copy_lookup_table"></a>

 #### copy_lookup_table(source)

-Copy a Look-up Table
+Copy a Look-up Table.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of a Look-Up Table
+  New instance of a Look-Up Table.

 <a id="compolyx.Model.copy_oriented_selection_set"></a>

 #### copy_oriented_selection_set(source)

-Copy an oriented element set
+Copy an oriented element set.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of oriented element set
+  New instance of oriented element set.

 <a id="compolyx.Model.copy_rosette"></a>

 #### copy_rosette(source)

-Copy a Rosette
+Copy a Rosette.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of Rosette
+  New instance of Rosette.

 <a id="compolyx.Model.copy_sampling_point"></a>

 #### copy_sampling_point(source)

-Copy a sampling point
+Copy a sampling point.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of a sampling point
+  New instance of a sampling point.

 <a id="compolyx.Model.copy_section_cut"></a>

 #### copy_section_cut(source)

-Copy a section cut
+Copy a section cut.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of a section cut
+  New instance of a section cut.

 <a id="compolyx.Model.copy_selection_rule"></a>

 #### copy_selection_rule(source)

-Copy a rule
+Copy a rule.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of rule
+  New instance of rule.

 <a id="compolyx.Model.copy_sensor"></a>

 #### copy_sensor(source)

-Copy a sensor
+Copy a sensor.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of a sensor
+  New instance of a sensor.

 <a id="compolyx.Model.copy_solid_model"></a>

 #### copy_solid_model(source)

-Copy a solid model
+Copy a solid model.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of a solid model
+  New instance of a solid model.

 <a id="compolyx.Model.create_boolean_selection_rule"></a>

 #### create_boolean_selection_rule(name, id=None, include_rule_type=True, selection_rules=[])

-Create new Boolean Selection Rule
+Create new Boolean Selection Rule.

 * **Parameters:**
-  - name: Name of the Rule
+  - name: Name of the Rule.
-  - id: ID of the Rule
+  - id: ID of the Rule.
-  - include_rule_type: Whether the rule is of type include or exlude
+  - include_rule_type: Whether the rule is of type include or exlude.
-  - selection_rules: list of tuples of attached rules and operation type
+  - selection_rules: List of tuples of attached rules and operation type.
 * **Returns:**
-  The created Boolean Selection Rule
+  The created Boolean Selection Rule.

 <a id="compolyx.Model.create_combined_failure_criteria"></a>

 #### create_combined_failure_criteria(name, set=[], id=None)

-Create Combined Failure Criteria
+Create Combined Failure Criteria.

 * **Parameters:**
-  - name: Name for the Combined Failure Criteria
+  - name: Name for the Combined Failure Criteria.
-  - set: set of Failure Criteria to be assigned
+  - set: Set of Failure Criteria to be assigned.
-  - id: id to be assigned (optional)
+  - id: ID to be assigned (optional).
 * **Returns:**
-  - created Combined Failure Criteria
+  - Created Combined Failure Criteria.

 <a id="compolyx.Model.create_cutoff_selection_rule"></a>

 #### create_cutoff_selection_rule(name, id=None, cutoff_rule_type='geometry', offset=0.0, angle=0.0, origin=(0.0, 0.0, 0.0), direction=(1.0, 0.0, 0.0), distance_type='along_direction', ply_cutoff_type='production_ply_cutoff', ply_tapering=False, cutoff_geometry=None, edge_set=None, offset_method='laminate_stack', offset_type='out_of_plane')

-Create new Cut-Off Rule
+Create new Cut-Off Rule.

 * **Parameters:**
-  - name: Name of the rule
+  - name: Name of the rule.
-  - cutoff_rule_type: geometry, taper, or variable_taper
+  - cutoff_rule_type: geometry, taper, or variable_taper.
-  - offset: Offset of the rule (float for cutoff_rule_type=\`geometry\` or taper, LookUpTableColumn for cutoff_rule_type=\`variable_taper\`)
+  - offset: Offset of the rule (float for cutoff_rule_type=\`geometry\` or taper, LookUpTableColumn for cutoff_rule_type=\`variable_taper\`).
-  - angle: Angle of the rule (ignored for cutoff_rule_type=\`geometry\`, float for taper, LookUpTableColumn for variable_taper)
+  - angle: Angle of the rule (ignored for cutoff_rule_type=\`geometry\`, float for taper, LookUpTableColumn for variable_taper).
-  - origin: Origin of the offset and angle interpolation for variable_taper
+  - origin: Origin of the offset and angle interpolation for variable_taper.
-  - direction: Direction of the offset and angle interpolation for variable_taper
+  - direction: Direction of the offset and angle interpolation for variable_taper.
-  - distance_type: along_direction or along_edge (only relevant for variable_taper)
+  - distance_type: along_direction or along_edge (only relevant for variable_taper).
   - ply_cutoff_type: Determines on which ply level the cutoff is done.
-  - ply_tapering: Use ply tapering
+  - ply_tapering: Use ply tapering.
-  - cutoff_geometry: CADGeometry for the rule (only relevant for cutoff_rule_type=\`geometry\`)
+  - cutoff_geometry: CADGeometry for the rule (only relevant for cutoff_rule_type=\`geometry\`).
-  - edge_set: Edge Set for cutoff_rule_type=\`taper\` or variable_taper
+  - edge_set: Edge Set for cutoff_rule_type=\`taper\` or variable_taper.
-  - offset_method: Method to compute offset of plies laminate_stack or attached_plies
+  - offset_method: Method to compute offset of plies laminate_stack or attached_plies.
-  - offset_type: Measure offset from edge set normal to element reference surface (out_of_plane) or in element reference surface (in_plane)
+  - offset_type: Measure offset from edge set normal to element reference surface (out_of_plane) or in element reference surface (in_plane).
 * **Returns:**
-  The created rule
+  The created rule.

 <a id="compolyx.Model.create_cylindrical_selection_rule"></a>

 #### create_cylindrical_selection_rule(name, id=None, origin=None, direction=None, radius=None, relative_rule_type=False, include_rule_type=True, rosette=None, use_global_coordinate_system=None)

-Create new Cylindrical Selection Rule
+Create new Cylindrical Selection Rule.

 * **Parameters:**
-  - name: Name of the rule
+  - name: Name of the rule.
-  - origin: Origin of the Cylindircal Rule
+  - origin: Origin of the Cylindircal Rule.
-  - direction: Direction of the Cylindircal Rule
+  - direction: Direction of the Cylindircal Rule.
-  - radius: Radius of the Cylindircal Rule
+  - radius: Radius of the Cylindircal Rule.
-  - relative_rule_type: If True parameters are evaluated relative to size of the object
+  - relative_rule_type: If True parameters are evaluated relative to size of the object.
-  - include_rule_type: Include or Exclude area in rule
+  - include_rule_type: Include or Exclude area in rule.
-  - use_global_coordinate_system: Use global coordinate system to define rule parameters
+  - use_global_coordinate_system: Use global coordinate system to define rule parameters.
-  - rosette: Rosette used if use_global_coordinate_system is False
+  - rosette: Rosette used if use_global_coordinate_system is False.
 * **Returns:**
-  The created Cylindircal Rule
+  The created Cylindircal Rule.

 <a id="compolyx.Model.create_edge_set"></a>

 #### create_edge_set(name, id=None, origin=(0.0, 0.0, 0.0), limit_angle=-1.0, edge_set_type='By Reference', element_set=None, node_labels=[], show=False)

-Create new Edge Set
+Create new Edge Set.

 * **Parameters:**
-  - name: Name of the Edge Set
+  - name: Name of the Edge Set.
-  - edge_set_type: ‘By Nodes’, ‘By Reference’, ‘Imported’ (only for imported Edge Sets)
+  - edge_set_type: ‘By Nodes’, ‘By Reference’, ‘Imported’ (only for imported Edge Sets).
-  - origin: Origin
+  - origin: Origin.
   - limit_angle:
-  - element_set: element set
+  - element_set: Element set.
-  - node_labels: list of nodes defining the edge set (only if edge_set_type=’By Nodes’)
+  - node_labels: List of nodes defining the edge set (only if edge_set_type=’By Nodes’).
 * **Returns:**
-  The created Edge Set
+  The created Edge Set.

 <a id="compolyx.Model.create_element_set"></a>

 #### create_element_set(name, id=None, element_labels=None, element_sets=None, x=None, y=None, z=None, op='new', middle_offset=False, show=False)

-Create new element set
+Create new element set.

 * **Parameters:**
-  - name: Name of the Element Set
+  - name: Name of the Element Set.
-  - element_labels: Labels of elements to be assigned to the Element Set
+  - element_labels: Labels of elements to be assigned to the Element Set.
   - element_sets: Select elements of these sets
     - x: X-range to select.
     - y: Y-range to select.
     - z: Z-range to select.
   - op: Select operation.
 Can be all, new (default), add, remove, intersect, inverse or none
   - middle_offset: Boolean to enforce that the laminate mid-plane is moved onto the reference surface.
 * **Returns:**
-  The created Element Set
+  The created Element Set.

 If element set already exists, it is updated depending on the operation given in op.